kpj/kpj.github.io--old/_posts/2014-09-06-setup-encrypted-archlinux.md

 ------------------------
 We are going to use `syslinux` whose simplicity was confirmed by credible sources [citation needed].

-To do so, install the `syslinux` package and execute the `syslinux-install_update` script with the following parameters
+To do so, install the `syslinux` and `gptfdisk` packages and execute the `syslinux-install_update` script with the following parameters

 {% highlight bash %}
 $ syslinux-install_update -i -a -m